nathadriele/DMS-missing-or-duplicate-data-validation-script/README.md

 ### Notification
 - After validating the data, the script sends notifications based on the results:
-    - Event Name and Status: Defines the event name and status (0 for detected issues, 1 for no issues) and sends a POST request to NOTIFIER_URL.
+    - Event Name and Status: Defines the event name and status (0 for detected issues, 1 for no issues) and sends a POST request to `NOTIFIER_URL`.
     - HTTP Response Handling: Logs an error if the request fails and confirms successful notification delivery.

 ### Testing